Why walking alone isn't enough to prevent heart disease and what you need to do instead

 • Try doing a combination of low and moderate-intensity exercise.

-• Add in high intensity as your health allows.
+• Add in high intensity workouts as your health allows.

 Time: